C. E. Clark has been a student of how U.S. government works since she was just 13 years old,, and a political junkie for more than 35 years.

 The short sessions that take place every other year should be remembered when considering that state legislators have linked their pensions to the salaries of state district judges who work every year for a lot more than a 140 days in most cases.
 By linking their pensions to the state judge’s salaries, legislators receive a raise in their pension benefits every time judges receive a salary increase (Odessa American).

 That is not all.
 Legislator’s pensions can equal as much as 100% of a state district judge’s salary.
-Republican Tom Craddick will receive $125,000 a year when he retires from the Texas State Senate -- unless legislators decide to increase judge’s salaries even more before Craddick retires.
+Republican Tom Craddick will receive $125,000 a year when he retires from the Texas State Senate—unless legislators decide to increase judge’s salaries even more before Craddick retires.
 In fairness, Craddick has held his office for 44 years.
 However, almost 60 legislators will receive more than 40,000 a year when they retire.
-Current salary for legislators in Texas is $7,200.00 a year (not every other year) plus other benefits.
+The current salary for legislators in Texas is $7,200.00 a year (not every other year) plus other benefits.
 Keep in mind, the governor and legislators barely work for 140 days every other year.

-The current governor of Texas, Rick Perry (Republican), receives a salary of $150,000 a year, and on top of that, a pension of another $92,000.
+The former governor of Texas, Rick Perry (Republican), received a salary of $150,000 a year, and on top of that, a pension of another $92,000.
 It is all perfectly legal, but perhaps one can see how it is the individual state laws, rather than the federal laws, that allow politicians to clean up.

 For more information: